Omnicom cutting jobs as coronavirus hits ad spending by clients

 Omnicom's first-quarter revenue fell nearly 2% to $3.41 billion, but edged past analysts' average estimate of $3.36 billion, according to IBES data from Refinitiv.

-(Reporting by Supantha Mukherjee and Neha Malara in Bengaluru; Editing by Saumyadeb Chakrabarty)
+(Reporting by Supantha Mukherjee and Neha Malara in Bengaluru; Editing by Saumyadeb Chakrabarty and Shailesh Kuber)

 ((supantha.mukherjee@thomsonreuters.com; within U.S.+1 646 223 8780, outside U.S. +91 80 61822718; Reuters Messaging: supantha.mukherjee.thomsonreuters.com@reuters.net))